 Second Team: Waverly senior Dewain Talada, SVEC senior Damian Cook, Sayre junior Brandon Northrop, Athens senior Gavin Corino, SVEC junior Nathan Mack.

 Max Johnson, senior, Tioga: Quick, with a nose for the ball, Johnson was among Tioga’s leading tacklers on the season.

 Christian Haynes, junior, SVEC: Athletic and a hard hitter, Haynes led the Eagles with 45 tackles, including 23 solo stops.
 He had 1.5 tackles-for-losses, and one interception.

-Second Team: Athens sophomore Dalton Leiser, SVEC senior Thomas Llewellyn, Waverly sophomore Thomas Price, Waverly junior Montana Davis.
+Second Team: Athens sophomore Dawson Leiser, SVEC senior Thomas Llewellyn, Waverly sophomore Thomas Price, Waverly junior Montana Davis.

 DeMario Chambers, senior, Tioga: See above.

 Isaiah Firestine, sophomore, Sayre: Fast and physical, Firestine was among the team leaders in tackles for the Redskins at 8.2 per game.
 He also had three QB sacks, and one interception, which he returned for a score.

 Nick Klossner, senior, Tioga: When opponents threw against Tioga, very few threw in Klossner’s direction, and when they, he usually made them pay.
 He was also solid on run support.